-Canada’s COVID-19 protests threaten border trade with US
+COVID-19 protests threaten border trade between Canada, US

 Joel Lightbound, a lawmaker for Trudeau’s Liberal Party, rebuked his leader Tuesday for dividing Canadians and said his government needs to create a road map for when coronavirus measures should be lifted.

 “It is time we stopped dividing people, to stop pitting one part of the population against each other,” Lightbound said.
-“I can’t help but notice that both the tone and actions of my government changed drastically on the eve and during the last election campaign.
-From a positive and unifying approach a decision was made to wedge, to divide and to stigmatize.”

 Trudeau continues to take a hard line against the protesters.
-The prime minister said during Monday’s Parliament debate that everyone is tired of COVID-19, and that the restrictions will not last forever.
+The prime minister said everyone is tired of COVID-19, and that the restrictions will not last forever.
 He noted that Canada has one of the highest vaccination rates in the world.

+“This government has been focused every step of the way on following the best science, the best public health advice, to keep as many people as safe as possible.
+Frankly, it’s worked,” Trudeau said Tuesday, noting the country’s lower infection and death rates “because Canadians stepped up and got vaccinated.”

+“I can understand frustrations with mandates,” he added.
+“But mandates are the way to avoid further restrictions.”

 Meanwhile, the Canadian province of Saskatchewan became the first in the country to announce a plan to lift all COVID-19 restrictions.
 Saskatchewan officials said they will no longer require COVID-19 vaccine passports starting Monday.
 The province with a population of almost 1.2 million people is also ending its indoor mask mandate at the end of the month.